The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Deformed symplectic cohomology

 \section{Deformed symplectic cohomology}

-This section sets up certain specific operations in Hamiltonian Floer cohomology.
+This section sets up certain operations in Hamiltonian Floer cohomology.
 For the analysis, we use the framework from Section \ref{sec:hamiltonian} without further elaboration.
 We apply that framework to a number of specific families of punctured Riemann surfaces, and the bulk of the discussion will be taken up with defining those.
-Concretely, we start with the $L_\infty$-algebra structure on the chain complex underlying symplectic cohomology; this serves as prototype and will therefore be worked out in more detail.
-There is a related $L_\infty$-module structure, which admits a lift to $S^1$-equivariant Floer cohomology.
-(One could see all of this as consequences of having the structure of an algebra over the chain level framed Deligne-Mumford operad, but implementing that larger structure Floer-theoretically requires considerable effort \cite{abouzaid-groman-varolgunes}; hence, we follow the conventional strategy of just using geometrically defined chains which are specifically tailored to the operations under discussion.)

-Following those general constructions, we assume that a Maurer-Cartan element in the $L_\infty$-algebra is given (with a formal variable $q$).
-This element gives rise to formal deformations of all Floer cohomology groups involved.
-Finally, and most importantly for our application, we define the connection $\nabla_{u\partial_q}$ on deformed $S^1$-equivariant symplectic cohomology.
+Here is how the various parts fit together. \begin{itemize} \itemsep.5em \item At the start, we review Deligne-Mumford spaces $\frakM_m$ (Section \ref{subsec:deligne-mumford}), as well as a version $\frakL_{m,r}$ of the lollipop spaces from \cite{abouzaid-seidel07} (Section \ref{sec:lollipop}).
+These won't be used as such, but they are convenient for introducing terminology (and also as a technical tool: $\frakM_m$ and $\frakL_{m,r}$ are smooth complex varieties, and this can be used to understand the manifold structures on related spaces).

+\item Fulton-MacPherson spaces $\frakF_m$ (Section \ref{section:FMd}) are a form of the topological $L_\infty$-operad.
+Correspondingly, their application is to construct the $L_\infty$-structure on symplectic cohomology (Section \ref{section:Linf}; see \cite{abouzaid-groman-varolgunes,borman-el-alami-sheridan24} for other approaches).
+We use the $L_\infty$-structure only for one purpose, namely to define the deformed differential associated to a Maurer-Cartan element (part (i) of Definition \ref{th:deformed-structures}), with a formal parameter $q$.

+\item One can rewrite Fulton-MacPherson spaces in terms of configurations on the cylinder rather than the plane (Section \ref{section:FM-cylinder}, see in particular Remark \ref{th:compare-c-f}).
+This viewpoint, which we emphasize by changing notation to $\frakC_m$, is natural for constructing the $L_\infty$-module on symplectic cohomology.
+Note that this is not the diagonal module of the $L_\infty$-algebra, because of the choice of asymptotic markers (Figure \ref{fig:markers-cylinder}).
+As before, a Maurer-Cartan elements leads to a $q$-deformation of the differential (part (ii) of Definition \ref{th:deformed-structures}).

+\item Section \ref{section:angles} introduces parameter space $\frakA_r$ which then, in Section \ref{subsubsec:s1-equivariant}, will be used to define $S^1$-equivariant symplectic cohomology (compare \cite{ganatra19}).
+As in the non-equivariant situation, the underlying complex carries an $L_\infty$-module structure, hence admits $q$-deformations associated to Maurer-Cartan elements.
+The underlying parameter spaces are the $\AC_{m,r}$ from Section \ref{section:anglesFM}; they are used to set up the $L_\infty$-module structure in Section \ref{sec:s1module}; and the $q$-deformed differential is in Definition \ref{th:deformed-structures}(iii).